 Amanda achieved the designation of Orthopaedic Nurse Practitioner - Certified (ONP-C) by the Orthopaedic Nurses Certification Board (ONCB).
 This certification demonstrates that she is committed to lifelong learning and a high level of knowledge that contributes to effective patient care and safety, as well as being specifically trained in Orthopaedics.

-Amanda belongs to many pertinent and professional organizations, such as: Association of Peri-operative Room Nurses (AORN), American Academy of Nurse Practitioners (AANP), ISAPN (Illinois Society for Advanced Practice Nursing (ISAPN), National Association of Orthopaedic Nurses (NAON), International Society of Clinical Densitometry (ISCD), and Orthopaedic Nurses Certification Board (ONCB).
+Amanda belongs to many pertinent and professional organizations, such as: Association of Peri-operative Room Nurses (AORN), American Academy of Nurse Practitioners (AANP), ISAPN (Illinois Society for Advanced Practice Nursing (ISAPN), National Association of Orthopaedic Nurses (NAON), International Society of Clinical Densitometry (ISCD), Orthopaedic Nurses Certification Board (ONCB) and National Osteoporosis Foundation (NOF).
 She is also member of Sigma Theta Tau International Honor Society of Nursing, McKendree College Nursing Honor Society, and the Honor Society of Phi Theta Kappa.

 Click here for authentic reviews from rater8.